aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 ---

-This document chronicles the sequential testing phases and technical challenges encountered during the development of the IT-Diagnostic-Tool project.
+This document outlines the sequential testing phases and technical challenges encountered during the building and testing phases of the IT-Diagnostic-Tool project.

 The purpose of this log is to show how the utility evolved from a baseline configuration script into a tested, fully validated, user-friendly desktop workflow, capturing how issues such as Desktop path ambiguity, script syntax errors, empty report output, and stale antivirus entries were isolated and resolved.